|Guide||♦||31 Triplogs||0 Topics|

 A Class 3AII canyoneering trip in the northern Superstition Mountains with a single rappel of 127 feet.

 This trip involves rappelling and down-climbing.
-A full set of technical canyoneering gear is needed, including: helmet, harness, caribiner, and rappelling device.
-For this trip add a 150 ft rope (200 ft worked well) AND 150 ft pull cord.
+A full set of technical canyoneering gear is needed, including: helmet, harness, carabiner, and rappelling device.
+For this trip, add a 150 ft rope (200 ft worked well), AND 150 ft pull cord.
 Canyoneers must be comfortable with rigging and rappelling single-line if they bring a pull cord instead of a second rope.
 Furthermore, I recommend each party take along 10 ft of webbing and 1 quick link.

 The amount of down-climbing required for this trip is significant.
-None of the down-climbs on the route I took were difficult (YDS class 2-3 hiking terrain), however individuals need to be comfortable on the rocks and understand how to cope with exposure.
+None of the down-climbs on the route I took were difficult (YDS class 2-3 hiking terrain).
+However, individuals need to be comfortable on the rocks and understand how to cope with exposure.
 Other individuals have informed me of anchors they created and rappelled off of at some down-climbs in this canyon they were uncomfortable with descending.
 I did not see any of these anchors, nor did I think any were necessary on the route I took.
-It is likely no two people will descend this canyon in exactly the same way, so be prepared if you hit a YDS class 4 drop.
+No two people will likely descend this canyon in exactly the same way, so be prepared if you hit a YDS class 4 drop.

-derives the canyon name from the fact that it can be completed in a "3 hour tour".
-If you're lucky you may meet Ginger or Mary Ann on the way.
-Before I bought the book I thought it might have contained rare Gila topminnows, but this is not the case.
+Todd's book derives the canyon name from the fact that it can be completed in a "3 hour tour".
+If you're lucky, you may meet Ginger or Mary Ann on the way.
+Before I bought the book, I thought it might have contained rare Gila topminnows, but this is not the case.

-After this you can shed your gear and continue some easy and fun down-climbing until you, too soon, reach Fish Creek.
-Turn left and reach your shuttle vehicle in 10-15 minutes, or else spend some time exploring.
+After this, you can shed your gear and continue some easy and fun down-climbing until you, too soon, reach Fish Creek.
+Turn left and reach your shuttle vehicle in 10-15 minutes or spend some time exploring.

-At large camping sites can be found throughout Fish Creek, some are better than others.
-I'd recommend you obtain some distance from the Apache Trail in order to enhance your experience; otherwise you may be disappointed with the traffic (human and vehicular.)
+At large camping sites can be found throughout Fish Creek.
+Some are better than others.
+I'd recommend you obtain some distance from the Apache Trail to enhance your experience; otherwise, you may be disappointed with the traffic (human and vehicular.)
 Please pack out everything you bring in (including all trash) and help to preserve this beautiful area for others to enjoy.
-Also be aware that after light to moderate rains the creek can become a life-threatening torrent of water so plan ahead and read the weather report.
+Also, be aware that after light to moderate rains, the creek can become a life-threatening torrent of water, so plan ahead and read the weather report.